• Recipe Index

 Chilli tomato and onion sauce

-Closeup of a dish of chilli tomato and onion sauce.
+A serving dish of tomato and onion sauce.

 Chilli tomato and onion sauce

 Chilli tomato and onion sauce is made from only 2 main ingredients, tomatoes and onions.
 It is super quick to make and freezes beautifully.
-I always wait until tomatoes are being sold cheaply in the supermarket and then I stock up on them and have a cookfest in the kitchen to fill my freezer with handy meal-sized bags.
+I always wait until tomatoes are on special in the supermarket, and then I stock up on them and have a cookfest in the kitchen to fill my freezer with handy meal-sized bags.

 Ingredients for making chilli tomato and onion sauce.

-• Red wine vinegar – this provides tartness.
-You could use grape vinegar, or any other fruity vinegar.
-Don’t use malt vinegar as this is quite sharp and might spoil the taste
+Red wine vinegar - you can use any fruity vinegar for this dish.
+Don't use malt vinegar as this is quite sharp and may spoil the taste.

-Before starting to cook this sauce you should chop up your tomatoes and onions into a chunky dice, approximately 1cm in size.
-Chop up the garlic cloves very finely, or crush in a garlic press.
+Before cooking this sauce, you should chop up your tomatoes and onions into a chunky dice, approximately 1cm in size.
+Mince the garlic cloves very finely, or crush them in a garlic press.
+If you prefer, you could use the equivalent amount of ready-minced garlic from a jar.

 Close up of chilli tomato and onion sauce on a large spoon.